-NEW NHS DENTAL CHARGES announced by the government come into effect on the 1st of April 2018.
+NEW NHS DENTAL CHARGES come into effect on the 1st of April 2019.
 Find out about the cost of NHS dental treatment and if you are entitled to free NHS dental care.

-The Department of Health and Social Care announced the latest increase in NHS dental charges for patients from 1 April 2018.
-Details of what is covered by each NHS dental charge band can be found on at NHS Choices.
+The Department of Health and Social Care announced the latest increase in NHS dental charges for patients from 1 April 2019.
+Details of what is covered by each NHS dental charge band can be found on at the NHS website.

 Free NHS Dental Treatment